 CRMS member Donald Baumgartner is a Medical Entomologist employed as a Life Scientist at the United States Environmental Protection Agency (EPA) in Chicago.
 Collecting fossils is his hobby and addiction.
 Donald is intrigued by Pre-Cambrian and Cambrian life, the Mazon Creek biota, insects, jellyfish, and trace fossils in particular.
 In addition to local collecting in Illinois, Indiana, Michigan, Iowa, Minnesota, and Wisconsin, Donald has traveled far and wide to dig dinosaurs and ammonites in Montana, unearth dinosaur tracks in Massachusetts, hunt for shark teeth and shells in North Carolina and Florida, fossil crabs in Washington, and fossil clams in Oregon.
 He has also scooped up fossil jellyfish from fossil beaches in Wisconsin, netted fossil insects in Colorado, fished for Green River fish in Wyoming, and dug up trilobites in Utah.
 Donald earned 1st Place for Advanced Adult Articles in the 2011 MWF newsletter competition for his article, Hunting Fossil "Bugs" (Click here to read his article.) in Utah.

 Our Geo Juniors Rock!!!

 I can't think of anything to say about our juniors except, "You ROCK!!!"
-Over the past year, this amazing set of kids filled our newsletters with wonderful articles, presented an entertaining powerpoint presentation on the types of rocks, earned numerous badges in the FRA Program and setup a killer kids' table at our June swap.
+Over the past year, this amazing group of kids filled our newsletters with wonderful articles, presented an entertaining powerpoint presentation on the types of rocks, earned numerous badges in the FRA Badge Program and setup a killer kids' table at our June swap.
 My pick goes up to each and everyone of you for a job well done!